indiqusdocs/yntraa/docs/intro.md

 - [End-to-end Business Enablement](intro#end-to-end-business-enablement)
 ### Self-service and Administration

-Apiculus brings a powerful layer of self-service along with a multitude of configurable options for managing customer journeys, admin operations and cloud commerce.
+Yntraa cloud platform brings a powerful layer of self-service along with a multitude of configurable options for managing customer journeys, admin operations and cloud commerce.

 | FEATURES                                      | DESCRIPTION                                                                                                                                                     |
 | --------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------- |